In This Article

-Floors form the base of your entire home decor; both literally and from an aesthetic standpoint.
-A common dilemma for Indian homeowners is choosing between the time-honored marble and the relatively newer but equally popular vitrified tiles.
-Read on to know more about the vitrified tiles vs marble debate:
+A common dilemma for Indian homeowners is choosing between the time-honoured marble and the relatively newer but equally popular vitrified tiles.
+Read on to know more about the marble vs vitrified flooring debate.

 A mixture of clay and other minerals like silica, quartz and feldspar baked at high temperatures composes vitrified tiles.
 This process forms a glassy substrate throughout the tile giving it its characteristic smooth texture.
 Generally coated with an external glaze, these tiles have a low water absorption rate and are durable.

-Vitrified tiles vs Marble #2: Variety and finishes
+Marble vs Vitrified tiles #2: Variety and finishes

 Vitrified tiles are man-made and come in a large variety of designs, colors, prints and textures.
 You can design tiles to simulate natural materials such as wood, bamboo and even marble.
 Suitable for both interior and exterior use, vitrified tiles are available in glossy, matte and anti-skid finishes.